Best Backpacking Water Filters of 2024

 • Limited bottle compatibility

-The Katadyn BeFree is an affordable, lightweight filter that has an incredible flow rate for how small it is.
+The Katadyn BeFree is an affordable, ultralight water filter that has an incredible flow rate for how small it is.
 You can drink directly from this filter while you’re on the go thanks to its sports bottle-style top.

 Platypus GravityWorks